 By law children convicted of serious crimes serve their sentences in juvenile prison, although some convicted juveniles remained in the adult prison system despite efforts to end this practice.

-Authorities generally held female prisoners at separate facilities.
-In prisons with both male and female prisoners, female prisoners were confined in separate cellblocks.
 According to NGO observers, conditions in prisons for women tended to be significantly better than in those for men.
-Women’s cellblocks within prisons that held prisoners of both genders, however, did not always grant female prisoners access to the same amenities, such as exercise facilities, as their male counterparts.
+Women’s cellblocks within prisons that held prisoners of both genders, however, did not always grant women prisoners access to the same amenities, such as exercise facilities, as their male counterparts.

 NGOs noted authorities sometimes did not provide prisoners adequate medical care.
 Human rights activists attributed this to a lack of resources.

 Guards in detention facilities and prisons regularly extorted money from inmates, and prisoners reported physical abuse by guards.
-Inmates often bribed or paid corrections officers for favors, food, telephones, or narcotics.
-The use and production of illicit drugs in prisons were serious problems, with some drug networks basing operations out of prisons.
+Inmates with access to money often bribed or paid corrections officers for favors, food, telephones, or narcotics.
+The use and production of illicit drugs in prisons were serious problems, with some drug networks basing operations within prisons.

 Administration: The law allows prisoners and detainees to submit complaints to authorities without censorship and to request investigation of alleged deficiencies.
 Complaints are submitted to the Ministry of Law and Human Rights where they were investigated and were subject to independent judicial review.

-Independent Monitoring: Some NGOs received access to prisons but were required to obtain permission through bureaucratic mechanisms, including approval from police, attorneys general, courts, the Ministry of Home Affairs, and other agencies.
-NGOs reported authorities rarely permitted direct access to prisoners for interviews and that health restrictions implemented to prevent the spread of COVID-19 had further impeded their ability to monitor prison conditions.
+Independent Monitoring: Some NGOs received access to prisons but were required to obtain permission, including approval from police, attorneys general, courts, the Ministry of Home Affairs, and other agencies.
+NGOs reported authorities rarely permitted direct access to prisoners for interviews.
 There was no regular independent monitoring of prisons.